 COVID-19 pandemic crisis is still going, and hence the reason for exports and imports of devices is limited.
 There are a lot of medical practitioners and staff got affected in this pandemic period.

-The growth is expected due to an increase in local manufacturing in the Asia Pacific region because of the initiatives taken by the government to promote domestic manufacturing to reduce dependence on imports, however, less developed nations are expected to rely on imports from Asian countries or the US or Europe.
+The growth is expected due to an increase in local manufacturing in the Asia Pacific region because of the initiatives taken by the government to promote domestic manufacturing to reduce dependence on imports.
+However, less developed nations are expected to rely on imports from Asian countries or the US or Europe.

 Growing awareness regarding the availability of innovative products is pushing hospitals to upgrade their devices and services continually.
-Besides, reimbursement coverage of orthopedic treatments has fueled the adoption of orthopedic surgeries.
+Besides, reimbursement coverage of orthopedic treatments has fuelled the adoption of orthopedic surgeries.
 Hence this factor led to the implementation and monitoring of many hospitals.

 1.1 Market Definition